AlephVenXm/Main/OptimizingCalculations/AdaNN in DynamicGradient.md

         variable.assign_add(-increment)
 ```

+Tested it against Adam optimizer in various tasks.
+Works a lot faster on better than adam if starting params configured properly

 p.s. still needs a little bit of adjustments to make it fully independent from starting alpha and beta